paketo-buildpacks/rfcs/text/0000-distribute-to-ecr.md

 If we go this route we run the risk of letting a third party fill the vacuum, becoming the default distributors of Paketo buildpacks on ECR.
 This may present a reputational risk to to the project and a security risk to end users.

 ### Alternative 2 - Publish to All the Cloud Providers
-The above rationale above could apply just as well to other public cloud provides such as Google Cloud, and Azure.
-We may well want to publish Paketo images to every major cloud provider registry.
-However, I suggest we wait and see what the cost/usage and usage numbers looks like in practice before pulling the trigger and adding more distribution channels.

-We should start with ECR because the App Runner team has kindly requested it and a Paketo integration with App Runner is a great opportunity for the project to reach new users.
+We could assume the above logic will apply to other cloud providers with large market share such as Google and Azure cloud and approve these additional distribution target now.
+However, I suggest we decided each case individually and in response to community interest.
+This allows us to keep costs in check and learn from this experience before committing to publishing every image everywhere.

 ### Alternative 3 - Do a Subset of Images